 The content of this Pathway has been agreed by BSE Skills.
-This is the only Apprenticeship Pathway in the Construction and Building Services sector approved for use in Wales that is eligible for Welsh Government funding.
+This is the only Electrotechnical Installation Apprenticeship Pathway in the Construction and Building Services sector approved for use in Wales that is eligible for Medr funding.

 Learning Programme Content